IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 3. Step-by-Step Walk-through with Concrete Examples

-We group the cases by Simulator coverage:
+We group the cases by the part of the Diamond they exercise:

-• 3.1 Fully Simulator-Reproducible (Cases 1–4 and 6–7) — Identity Policy + Resource Policy + Conditions only.
+• 3.1 Identity Policies and Conditions (Cases 1–4 and 6–7) — Identity Policy + Condition logic only.

-• 3.3 Beyond the Simulator (Cases 8–11) — SCP, RCP, Permission Boundary, Session Policy.
+• 3.3 Organization and Role Ceilings (Cases 8–11) — SCP, RCP, Permission Boundary, Session Policy.

 The walkthrough uses a consistent format for every case so you can scan or skim.
 Read in order for the first four cases to build the trace pattern; after that, use the table of contents to jump to the case you need.

-3.1 Cases 1-4 and 6-7: Fully Simulator-Reproducible
+3.1 Cases 1-4 and 6-7: Identity Policies and Conditions

-Case 1 — Basic Allow via Identity Policy YES
+Case 1 — Basic Allow via Identity Policy

 Scenario: An IAM user in account 111122223333 has an identity policy granting s3:GetObject on a specific bucket.
 The user invokes GetObject on that bucket.
 No resource policy is configured.
 No SCP, RCP, Permission Boundary, or Session Policy is in effect.